-As I only had olive oil in the house, I thought to give it a try.
+Since I only had olive oil in the house, I thought I'd give it a try.
 After all, I love olive oil on fresh tomatoes and Italian bread; what could it hurt?
-Plus, I did not want to make another investment in what could become yet another discarded supplement without first knowing if I could benefit from or tolerate the process.
+Plus, I did not want to make another investment in what could become yet another discarded supplement without first knowing if I could benefit from it or tolerate the process.

 I dutifully loaded a shot glass with one tablespoon of olive oil, poured it into my mouth, and began furiously swishing it between my teeth.
 The minutes passed like hours.
 My mouthful was growing as saliva was being added to the mixture, and my clenched jaws were growing tired.

 That’s when it happened: Six minutes into the experiment, a tiny amount drizzled down the back of my throat.
 It was revolting.
 I spit the green goop out in the kitchen sink (against protocol), and had a few dry heaves.
 I rinsed my mouth with a little water, then regarded the bottle of olive oil and its little companion, the shot glass.

 This time I was smart and only poured a half tablespoon into the shot glass.
 The smaller portion made it much easier to swish around and avoid accidental swallows.
 I lasted 16 minutes with the growing solution swishing around my teeth and gums.
 When I spit it out, I expected to see that it had become cloudy, but it just looked like green olive oil to me.
 Perhaps the first spit contained the majority of bacteria that created a cloudy effect.

 I immediately rinsed my mouth with water mixed with Himalayan salt, touted as the purest of salts.
 Then I set off to brush my teeth and rid myself of the taste of olive oil.
 Now it was time to see the results.
 My teeth felt clean and looked, perhaps, a little brighter.
 My gums seemed a little redder than normal, and there was a pleasant tingling feeling.